 Safran designs and develops innovative aircraft products and services in the United Kingdom : complete nacelles for commercial aircraft engines, electrical power generation systems for aircraft manufacturers, test cells and other equipment for aircraft engines, customer support and MRO (maintenance, repair & overhaul) services for civil and military aircraft landing gear, engineering services and interior furnishing.
 One of the Gloucester plants, for example, makes the main landing gear for Airbus' single aisle family (A320neo family) and long range aircraft (A330, A340 and A350 XWB), while our facility in Burnley makes nacelles and thrust reversers for all types of aircraft, from business jets to wide body commercial jets.
 The Pitstone plant makes electrical equipment for the Airbus A380 and A320, Embraer ERJ 145, Bombardier GX and Dassault Aviation Falcon 7X.
-Through Zodiac Aerospace, Safran is also present on the aircraft seats market.
-The Group was a pioneer in the design of the lie-flat seats (horizontal bedchairs) and is the centre of excellence for first-class seats.
+Through Safran Seats, the Group is also present on the aircraft seats market.
+The company was a pioneer in the design of the lie-flat seats (horizontal bedchairs) and is the centre of excellence for first-class seats.

 Rolls-Royce and Safran Transmission Systems signed an agreement in October 2014 to create Aero Gearbox International, a 50/50 joint company in charge of developing power transmission and accessory drive systems.
 Based on a 25-year, renewable partnership, Aero Gearbox International will be the exclusive supplier of these systems for all future commercial aircraft engines made by Rolls-Royce.
 The Derby engineering office, located close to Rolls-Royce teams, is involved in the design and development of power transmission systems.